Compact Fluorescent Lights: Use and Disposal

 CFLs are made of glass and can break if dropped or roughly handled.
 Be careful when removing the bulb from its packaging, installing it, or replacing it.
 Always use caution and never forcefully twist the CFL into a light socket.

 Hampshire College recycles CFLs.
 Students should bring used CFLs to their area office and place in the padded envelopes provided.
 The area office will call facilities and grounds (ext.
 5431) for pickup.
 Faculty and staff should contact environmental health and safety (ext.
-6620 or ext.
-6193) for pickup of their used CFLs.
+6620) for pickup of their used CFLs.

 How should I clean up a broken CFL bulb?

 - If a College-owned/supplied fluorescent bulb breaks, contact facilities and grounds (x5431).
 Leave the room and restrict access until facilities and grounds personnel can clean the affected area.

 - If a CFL belonging to a student or member of the faculty or staff breaks, open a window and leave the room for 15 minutes or more.